BrandonCerejo/I.R.I.S-PROD/README.md

-# IRIS Club Website
+# I.R.I.S.
+Club Website
 **Innovation, Research, and Intelligence Support**

 ## Overview
-This repository contains the official website for **IRIS**, a college club dedicated to fostering innovation, research, and collaboration.
+This repository contains the official website for **I.R.I.S.**, a college club dedicated to fostering innovation, research, and collaboration.
 The website serves as a hub for event information, achievements, and communication with members, alumni, and external partners.

 ## Features
 - **Event Management**: Displays upcoming and past events with registration options.